 Fabric designers create textiles used to make clothes and decorate homes and businesses.
 Inherent creative or artistic skills can be an asset to those who enter this field.
 While a degree is not required, applicants who are trained in fabric design will have an advantage.
 Fabric designers typically work for textile manufacturers.

 |Required Education||High school diploma or the equivalent, although college courses in textile design are recommended|

 |Projected Job Growth (2018-2028)||3% for all types of industrial designers*|

 Sources: *U.S. Bureau of Labor Statistics (BLS), **PayScale.com

 Training in fabric design can lead to employment in the textile field as fabric designers, stylists, design assistants or CAD operators.
 Many fabric designers work independently, which requires artistic skills and knowledge of marketing and promotion.
 Companies that hire fabric designers include furniture manufacturers, bedding and bath suppliers, rug makers and fashion designers.
 Entry-level fabric design positions, such as design assistant opportunities, are typically filled by job applicants who have portfolios of previous work.
 Seasoned fabric designers might start their own firms or head creative departments at large companies.

 A wide array of salaries exists in this field.
 For instance, the difference in earnings between newly independent designers and experienced fabric design managers at large corporations can be significant.
-According to North Carolina State University's Textile Career Services, fabric designers with bachelor's degrees earned an average annual salary of $39,700 in 2009 (www.ncsu.edu).
-PayScale.com reported in September 2014 that textile designers earned a median salary of $50,938.
+PayScale.com reported in August 2019 that textile designers earned an average hourly salary of $21.84.

 While no education is required to design and sell fabric independently, employers tend to hire those with at least some training and portfolios of work.
 A fabric design or textile design program helps develop students' artistic skills, computer design knowledge and business expertise.